Networks

 The Instant On web application provides a summary of the networks that are available for employee and guest users.

 When a gateway is present in the topology, the Networks tile is split into two distinct sections, LAN and WAN.
 The LAN regroups wired and wireless networks on the LAN side while the WAN section lists the interfaces used to connect to the Internet.
+You can also create a VPN network which allows clients to establish remote connections through a VPN tunnel.

 When a gateway is deployed at a site, then the following tabs are displayed in the Networks page: